Quote/s of the day – 19 September – The Feast of Our Lady of La Salette

-Saint of the Day – 19 September – St Januarius (San Gennaro of Naples) – Martyr, Bishop (Fourth century – martyred c 304 at Naples, Italy or Pozzuoli, Italy ).
+Saint of the Day – 19 September – St Januarius (Died c 304) (San Gennaro of Naples) – Martyr, Bishop (Fourth century – Martyred c 304 at Naples, Italy or Pozzuoli, Italy ).
 Patronages – against volcanic eruptions• blood banks• Benevento, Italy, diocese of• Naples, Italy, archdiocese of• Naples, Italy, city of.

-Saint Januarius, according to legend, was born in Benevento to a rich patrician family At a young age of 15—based upon his piety and faithfulness– he became local priest of his parish in Benevento, which at the time was relatively pagan.
-When Januarius was 20, he became was elevated to Bishop of Naples.
+Saint Januarius, was born in Benevento to a rich patrician family At a young age of 15—based upon his piety and faithfulness– he became the local Priest of his Parish in Benevento, which at the time was relatively pagan.
+When Januarius was 20, he was elevated to Bishop of Naples.
 At the onset of the persecution of Christians by Emperors Diocletian and Maximian, he worked tirelessly to hide and protect his fellow Christians, succeeding for approximately 1 ½ years.